Fire and rescue services

 We advise:

-Exercise a high degree of caution in Bahrain due to the threat of terrorist attack and civil unrest.
+Exercise a high degree of caution in Bahrain due to the threat of terrorism and risk of civil unrest.

-Exercise a high degree of caution in Bahrain due to the threat of terrorist attack and civil unrest.
+Exercise a high degree of caution in Bahrain due to the threat of terrorism and risk of civil unrest.

 Full travel advice: Safety